corenn2/MediaServer/README.md

 ## No-IP Dynamic DNS Setup on Ubuntu

-- for Set up DNS to map to your public ip each time you start the instance
+- To set up DNS that maps to your public ip each time you start the instance automatically

 ### Update and Install Required Packages
 ```